-The Czech Republic is a nation still in its infancy.
-It has only been twenty years since the Velvet Revolution peacefully ended communism and split Slovakia from the Czech Republic.
+Czechia is a state still in its infancy.
+It has only been twenty years since the Velvet Revolution peacefully ended communism and split Slovakia from the Czechia.
 Despite the bloodless divide, the time under Soviet communism is still burned into the minds of many Czechs and Slovaks, and in Prague, a constant reminder ticks away every day over the Bohemian capitol.

 In 1991, Vratislav Novák designed and constructed a massive metronome on Letna Hill in Prague.
 Although the area is better known for its vibrant beer garden overlooking the river, Novák erected a permanent reminder in the area to memorialize the Czech struggles under communism.